Akindin/content/files/en-us/web/css/@counter-style/system/index.md

 - `numeric`

   - : Interprets the counter symbols as digits in a [place-value numbering system](https://en.wikipedia.org/wiki/Positional_notation).
-The numeric system is similar to the `alphabetic` system, described above.
+The numeric system is similar to the `alphabetic` system, described below.
 The main difference is that in the `alphabetic` system, the first counter symbol given in the `symbols` descriptor is interpreted as `1`, the next as `2`, and so on.
 However, in the numeric system, the first counter symbol is interpreted as 0, the next as `1`, then `2`, and so on.

     At least two counter symbols must be specified in the `symbols` descriptor or the counter style is not valid.